Jeshrun Antwi: BC Lions

 On October 2, 2024, on the day of the trade deadline, Antwi was traded to the BC Lions in exchange for a third-round pick in the 2025 CFL draft.
+He played in three regular season games where he had nine carries for 73 yards.

 Calgary Stampeders

 As a free agent from the Lions, Anwti signed with the Calgary Stampeders on February 11, 2025.
+He played in ten games in 2025 where he had 16 rushing attempts for 56 yards.
+He announced his retirement in the following offseason on January 6, 2026.